 - Evaluating the success of marketing and promotion by understanding the additional pedestrian count generated during an event or as a result of a promotion

 - Identifying the contribution of capital improvements - both during and on completion in terms of increasing customer numbers

 - Understanding patterns of activity and how they vary over time and between locations, which can inform strategy setting and implementation

-- Providing data required by inward investors to evaluate a decision as to whether they should invest in a location
+- Providing data required by inward investors to evaluate a decision as to whether they should invest in a town centre

 - Identifying over or under-performance by benchmarking against national and regional averages and peer groups to establish whether increases or decreases in footfall are in line with general trends